 New York is one of my absolute favourite cities.
 I’m lucky to have visited three times already – once in Spring and twice over New Year.
 Like London, New York can be expensive but there are lots of free things to do.
 Here are my favourite five:

 Admittedly, this is better to do during Spring or Summer when it’s warmer and you can sit at one of the pop-up bars, but it’s still a great walk even in the colder months.
 The High Line is essentially a public park that runs along an old rail line, which is elevated above the streets.
 It runs from Gansevoort Street in the Meatpacking District to West 34th Street, between 10th and 12th Avenues.
+There’s quite a bit of art work dotted along the route and the enclosed Chelsea Market is on 9th street so you can start there or end there and make it a day out.

 2. Visit a museum

 There are many museums in New York that are not technically free – they ask that you pay a donation for your ticket.
 The Met, for example, suggests a donation of $25 for admission however you can pay what you like.
 Here’s a list of museums that are either free or that are not free but offer certain days or times when it’s then free to visit.
 If you go to The Met, make sure you go up to the rooftop garden for fabulous views over Central Park.
+One of my favourites is MoMA but it’s not free.
+HOWEVER, go on a Friday night between 4 and 8pm and it’s free, thanks to UNIQLO!

 3. See the statue of Liberty up close

 Central Park is such an iconic part of New York.
 There is so much to see and do in the park from joining a free walking tour, visiting the zoo (not free) to hiring a bike or going ice-skating in the winter.
 Be sure to visit the beautiful boating lake.
+In Summer, there are a host of free concerts from classical music to opera.

 This is hands-down one of my favourite things to do in New York.
 We usually have a stroll and lunch in Greenwich village or Chinatown and then take a walk to Brooklyn Bridge, cross over the bridge and then walk back again.
 The views are spectacular – just mind the cyclists!